I recently wrote about the benefits of meditation and today I thought I’d flip the coin and discuss the negative effects of meditation.

 How to Overcome the Negative Side Effects of Meditation

 Also in my opinion, the most common problem is the meditator having the wrong meditation technique for their unique experience and personality.

 This why having a coach, someone who has practiced meditation for years and years is so valuable.

 A coach can also address another common side effect of meditation, and that is the dealing with confusion, stuck and misinterpretations.
 This is the negative mental side of meditation and how anxiety, depression and amplified emotional issues come into play.

 Overcoming your ego and the unhealthy, ineffective and self destructive thoughts, beliefs and convictions we all have is part of the process.
 But, like I did and you may too when you go it alone, you may go down some “wrong” paths that keep you stuck and suffering.
 Occasionally, problems become exacerbated.

-If you choose to go it alone without a coach, May I suggest reading me Greater Powered Blueprint.
+If you choose to go it alone without a coach, may I suggest reading me Greater Powered.

-But, if you want accelerated results with minimized aggravation without wasting a lot of time, energy and money, then check out my free mind hack offer.
+But, if you want accelerated results with minimized aggravation, without wasting a lot of time, energy and money, then check out my coaching programs.